Hola! Annyeonghaseyo!

 Employers Love It

-Many job applications today prefer candidates that are acquainted with languages more than one.
+Many job applications today prefer candidates who are acquainted with languages more than one.
 The reason?
-Because most companies have clients outside their borders and if you can communicate with them in their language, you instantly build bonds that help strengthen company relations.
-If your resume boasts of fluency in a second language, your chances of employment are more in the marketplace than fellow applicants fluent in only one.
+Because most companies have clients outside their borders.
+If you can communicate with them in their language, you instantly build bonds that help strengthen company relations.
+If your resume boasts of fluency in a second language, your chances of employment are more in the marketplace.

 Cultural Appreciation

-Studies show that children who learn another language become more open-minded, extending arms towards different cultures, and develop positive attitudes towards them.
-Learning a new language teaches you about their culture that includes food, clothing, lifestyles, festivals, traditions, customs, and values.
+Studies show that children who learn another language become more open-minded, extend arms toward different cultures, and develop positive attitudes toward them.
+Learning a new language teaches you about their culture which includes food, clothing, lifestyles, festivals, traditions, customs, and values.
 What’s better?
 Breaking language barriers also breaks the prejudices that come with them.

 Broader Perspective

 There is no limit to attaining knowledge.
 The more you increase your cultural base, the more you’re able to absorb, and you can look at things with a fresh new perspective.
-Understanding and appreciating different cultures helps you look at the world with a different perspective, one that you can apply not just towards other people but towards your own attitude and your own people.
+Understanding and appreciating different cultures helps you look at the world from a different perspective.
+It’s one that you can apply not just towards other people but towards your attitude and your people.

 Confidence Booster